fredhutchio/tfcb/syllabus.md

     -   Might be useful to have `plyranges` to keep a `tidyverse`-like workflow

-Class 7/10 Writing multi-functional programs using Python (Phil/Trevor/Jesse)
+Class 7/10 Writing multi-functional programs using Python (Phil/Trevor/Jesse) Oct 18
 =============================================================================

 -   data types: `integer`, `float`, `string`